-The Oak Woodland Restoration Project will resume in Wunderlich Park early August 2020.
+The Oak Woodland Restoration Project will resume in Wunderlich Park on Wednesday, September 16, 2020.
 This phase of the project will focus on installing erosion control elements within the primary restoration area where trees and brush were cleared last year.
-The work will occur over a period of seven to eight weeks and includes replacing a large culvert and improving road surfaces to include water run-off features.
+The work will occur over a period of four or five weeks and includes replacing a large culvert and improving road surfaces to include water run-off features.

 Large scale projects such as this involve some inconvenience and short-term alteration of a landscape yet ultimately yield the long-term ecological benefit of native plant and animal communities.
 In the coming months, we will survey the area looking for growth of native plants, such as coffeeberry and toyon plants.
 An example of a smaller scale restoration project can be viewed in the park near the riding ring, at the park entrance, and along Highway 84.
 Following the removal of 2 acres of eucalyptus, naturally occurring native growth can now be seen.
 Learn more about the ecological benefits of this kind of work »

 Removal of invasive eucalyptus and acacia trees that were introduced to the park in the early 1900s, and that have been progressively crowding out native plants, began in late August.
 This was the second phase of the restoration project that began last fall with the planting of 1,800 oak acorn and California buckeye seeds in select park locations.
 Propagation of these native oak woodland species will be monitored over the next seven years.